LuisBulatao/LuisBulatao/README.md

 # Hi there! 👋 I'm Luis Joshua Bulatao

 ## About me:
 I am Luis Joshua Bulatao, a passionate coder with a knack for database management.
 I thrive on tackling complex problems and crafting elegant solutions.
-My journey in tech began with the BS Information Technology program, and I've been hooked ever since.
+My journey in tech began with the BS Computer Science program, and I've been hooked ever since.

 ## Education:
+- **Junior Highschool**
+  - *New Era University*
+  - 2016-2020
+- ** Senior Highschool**
+  -*New Era University*
+  -2020-2021
 - **BS Computer Science**
   - *New Era University*
   - *2021-Present*